-Liz Longley, a former All-American, captain for Hamilton College’s 2007 NCAA Elite 8 team and recent head coach at Oberlin, enters her second season as the Head Women's Lacrosse Coach at Connecticut College.
+Liz Longley, a former All-American, captain for Hamilton College’s 2007 NCAA Elite 8 team and former head coach at Oberlin, enters her third season as the Head Women's Lacrosse Coach at Connecticut College.

 Prior to her arrival at Oberlin, Longley spent three years as the assistant coach at Lynchburg College.
 At Lynchburg, Longley helped lead the Hornets from an 8-9 mark in 2008 to a 14-4 record and the program’s inaugural appearance in the Old Dominion Athletic Conference Championship in 2010.

 Fran Shields, Connecticut College’s Katherine Wenk Christoffers ’45 Director of Athletics and Chair of Physical Education, says Longley is ready to meet the challenges of competing in the toughest lacrosse conference in the country.